howsoai/platform-installation-examples/oidc/troubleshooting.md

 Use the [Browser Developer Tools](#browser-developer-tools) to examine the query string of the redirect URL to get more information.
 Look for the `error` and `error_description` parameters.

-This is usually not directly an issue with the user having a valid account with the IdP, those issues will be shown on the IdP login page.
+They are usually not directly issues with the user having a valid account with the IdP, those issues will be shown on the IdP login page.

 Check for the following:-
 - The User does not have permissions to the Howso Platform application in the IdP.
-- [PKCE](#proof-key-for-code-exchange-pkce) is required but not configured in Howso Platform.
 - The User is locked out.
 - The User is not in the correct group.
 - The Group is not assigned correctly to the Howso Platform application in the IdP.
+- [PKCE](#proof-key-for-code-exchange-pkce) is required but not configured in Howso Platform.
 - No scopes are requested.
 - Invalid scopes are requested.
 - [Browser caching issues](#no-matching-state-found-in-storage)